Class Certification And Expert Witnesses

 When plaintiffs seek an expert to testify about class certification issues, there are several things to consider.

-If you are able to do so, consider prior testimony of an expert before hiring one expert over another.
+If you are able to do so, consider the prior testimony of an expert before hiring one expert over another.
 Viewing a recorded deposition will provide you with invaluable information about how an expert witness presents him or herself to the court.
 Given the court will be making important credibility decisions about your expert and their opinions, selecting an expert who testifies with ease is an important first step.

 Hiring a good testifier, however, is not a complete recipe for success.
 You also need an expert with the credentials to back up their opinions.
-Recall, one can testify as an expert if their “scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact at issue.”
+Recall, that one can testify as an expert if their “scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact at issue.”
 Federal Rules of Evidence 702.
 While an advanced education may be required for expert witness testimony in some instances, “other specialized knowledge” may be sufficient for other cases.

 Evaluate your expert’s conclusions with a critical eye.
 You should be your own gatekeeper, before giving the judge and the respondent the chance to criticize your expert’s opinion.
 Read their report and make note of any questions you may have.
-Ask your expert for clarification for any point you don’t understand or are confused about.
+Ask your expert for clarification on any point you don’t understand or are confused about.
 Make certain all underlying assumptions are first clearly delineated, and second, factually correct.
 Mistakes such as failing to provide your expert key information or your expert misunderstanding a relevant fact can be fatal to your case.
-By reviewing the expert’s opinion ahead of time, you give yourself the opportunity to remedy the situation by providing the additional information or correcting a factual misunderstanding.
+By reviewing the expert’s opinion ahead of time, you give yourself the opportunity to remedy the situation by providing additional information or correcting a factual misunderstanding.

 Note: This is not to suggest you should dictate your expert’s opinion.
 Quite the contrary.
 This simply suggests that as the lawyer, you have a duty to make certain the expert is fully and correctly informed regarding the facts at issue.
 Many a lawyer has falsely assumed an expert “didn’t need” certain information, only to discover – too late – that the information was in fact critical to an expert’s conclusions.
 This approach seeks to avoid such a catastrophe.